 Grievances shall be presented at Step 1 of the grievance procedure within twenty-five (25) regularly scheduled working days of the event or occurrence, or knowledge of such event or occurrence, otherwise the grievance shall not be a justifiable grievance.
-The Local President and Chief Steward, as well as the College's Chief Human Resources Officer (or designee), shall be notified, in writing, of all grievance filings and settlements at any step.
+The Local President and Chief Steward, as well as the College's Vice Chancellor for Human Resources (or designee), shall be notified, in writing, of all grievance filings and settlements at any step.

 - a.
-Employees who feel they have a grievance shall first discuss the grievance with his representational (campus/location) area steward. - b.
-The steward will then discuss the grievance with the employee's appropriate representational (campus/location) immediate supervisor. - c.
-If the grievance is settled at this step within five (5) regularly scheduled working days and the settlement involves compensation, the Local President and College's Chief Human Resources Officer (or designee) will be notified, in writing, of the proposed settlement.
+Employees who feel they have a grievance shall first discuss the grievance with the campus steward. - b.
+The steward will then discuss the grievance with the employee's immediate supervisor.

+c.
+If the grievance is settled at this step within five (5) regularly scheduled working days and the settlement involves compensation, the Local President and College's Vice Chancellor for Human Resources (or designee) will be notified, in writing, of the proposed settlement.

 - a.
-If the grievance is not settled at Step 1, the grievance shall be presented in writing on a standard form, signed by the employee, stating the facts and conditions on which it is based, the date of occurrence, article(s) and section(s) of the contract alleged to have been violated, to the appropriate representational area supervisor and to the College's Chief Human Resources Officer (or designee) within five (5) regularly scheduled working days after the discussion provided for in Step 1. - b.
-The employee's immediate supervisor shall, within five (5) regularly scheduled working days after receipt of the grievance, answer the grievance in writing with copies to the employee, steward, the President of the Local Union and the College's Chief Human Resources Officer (or designee).
+If the grievance is not settled at Step 1, the grievance shall be presented in writing on a standard form, signed by the employee, stating the facts and conditions on which it is based, the date of occurrence, article(s) and section(s) of the contract alleged to have been violated, to the immediate supervisor and to the College's Vice Chancellor for Human Resources (or designee) within five (5) regularly scheduled working days after the discussion provided for in Step 1. - b.
+The employee's immediate supervisor shall, within five (5) regularly scheduled working days after receipt of the grievance, answer the grievance in writing with copies to the employee, steward, the President of the Local Union and the College's Vice Chancellor for Human Resources (or designee).

 - a.
-If the grievance is not settled at Step 2, it may be appealed to the Campus President or, in the case of the District Office sites, the appropriate member of Chancellor's Cabinet within five (5) regularly scheduled working days after receipt of an answer provided for in Step 2(b). - b.
-The President or the appropriate member of Chancellor's Cabinet shall, within five (5) regularly scheduled working days after receipt of the appealed grievance, answer the appealed grievance in writing with a copy to the employee, the steward, the President of the Local Union and the College's Chief Human Resources Officer (or designee).
+If the grievance is not settled at Step 2, it may be appealed to the appropriate member of Chancellor's Cabinet within five (5) regularly scheduled working days after receipt of an answer provided for in Step 2(b). - b.
+The appropriate member of Chancellor's Cabinet shall, within five (5) regularly scheduled working days after receipt of the appealed grievance, answer the appealed grievance in writing with a copy to the employee, the steward, the President of the Local Union and the College's Vice Chancellor for Human Resources (or designee).

 - a.
-If the grievance has not been settled in Step 3, and if it is to be appealed to the fourth step, a written notice of such appeal must be sent to the office of the College's Chief Human Resources Officer (or designee), within ten (10) regularly scheduled working days after receipt of the answer provided for in Step 3(b). - b.
-The Local President and two other Union representatives, one of whom shall be from the Council, and the College's Chief Human Resources Officer (or designee), and other appropriate Employer's representatives shall meet to consider the grievance within fifteen (15) regularly scheduled working days after the office of the College's Chief Human Resources Officer (or designee) receives notice of appeal to Step 4.
+If the grievance has not been settled in Step 3, and if it is to be appealed to the fourth step, a written notice of such appeal must be sent to the office of the College's Vice Chancellor for Human Resources (or designee), within ten (10) regularly scheduled working days after receipt of the answer provided for in Step 3(b). - b.
+The Local President and two other Union representatives, one of whom shall be from the Council, and the College's Vice Chancellor for Human Resources (or designee), and other appropriate Employer's representatives shall meet to consider the grievance within fifteen (15) regularly scheduled working days after the office of the College's Vice Chancellor for Human Resources (or designee) receives notice of appeal to Step 4.
 However, the availability of the Council's representative shall not unreasonably delay the time limits stated in this step.
-Either the Union or the College may call in all principal parties to the grievance and such other parties as either party may deem necessary.

-c.
-The College's Chief Human Resources Officer (or designee) shall give the Local President a written answer to the grievance within fifteen (15) regularly scheduled working days after the date of such meeting.
+Either the Union or the College may call in all principal parties to the grievance and such other parties as either party may deem necessary. - c.
+The College's Vice Chancellor for Human Resources (or designee) shall give the Local President a written answer to the grievance within fifteen (15) regularly scheduled working days after the date of such meeting.